 It’s not about going vegan or vegetarian.
 (Though that is a great choice.)

 You don’t have to go 100%, but know that every effort you make helps a great deal.
-Only you can decide how, when and why – there are no rules.
-If everyone just went meatless one day a week it really would make an incredible difference.
+Only you can decide how, when, where and why – there are no rules.
+If everyone went meatless just one day a week it really would make an incredible difference.
 Some folks swap it out and only eat animal products one day a week.
 Others decide that, after trying all the wonderful plant-based options available, going meat-free every day is a winning plan.
 It’s entirely up to you and every effort helps.